defnethecoder/DSA210-PROJECT/README.md

 ## Findings and Insights

 Preliminary findings suggest that periods of high uncertainty are consistently associated with increases in right-wing vote share, particularly in Southern and Eastern Europe.
-Economic conditions appear to amplify this relationship — unemployment and inflation intensify the effects of uncertainty on voting behavior.
 Migration spikes, such as those during 2015–2016, coincide with both higher uncertainty and right-wing electoral surges.

 ---

-##Limitations
+## Limitations

 The quarterly nature of the WUI data and the irregular timing of elections require data aggregation, which may affect short-term effects.
 There is also potential endogeneity: political shifts toward the right could themselves increase perceived uncertainty.